**Reminder Annual Ballot by Mail Applications are only good for one calendar year**

 You are eligible to vote early by mail if you are a registered voter who is:

-• out of the county during the entire election (must provide out of county address)
+• out of the county on Election Day and during early voting (must provide out of county address)

 • sick or disabled